alexmi256/gofile-uploader/README.md

   -h, --help            show this help message and exit -t TOKEN, --token TOKEN
                         API token for your account so that you can upload to a specific account/folder.
 You can also set the GOFILE_TOKEN environment variable for this
+  -z {na,eu}, --zone {na,eu}
-  -f FOLDER, --folder FOLDER
+                        Server zone to prefer uploading to -f FOLDER, --folder FOLDER
                         Folder to upload files to overriding the directory name if used -c CONNECTIONS, --connections CONNECTIONS
                         Maximum parallel uploads to do at once --public, --no-public
                         Make all files uploaded public.
-By default they are private and not unsharable (default: False) --save, --no-save     Don't save uploaded file urls to a "gofile_upload_<unixtime>.json" file (default: True)
+By default they are private and not unsharable --save, --no-save     Don't save uploaded file urls to a "gofile_upload_<unixtime>.csv" file

 ```
 ## Examples